ckeditor/ckeditor4-docs/guides/dev/features/toolbarlocation/README.md

 Please note that this option is only applicable to [classic](#!/guide/dev_framed) editor.
 In case of [inline](#!/guide/dev_inline) editor the toolbar position is set dynamically depending on the position of the editable element on the screen.

-See also the [working Toolbar Location sample](../samples/toolbarlocation.html) along with its source code, ready to copy and implement with your own CKEditor instance!
+## Toolbar Location Demo

+See the [working "Toolbar Location Adjustment" sample](http://sdk.ckeditor.com/samples/toolbarlocation.html) that showcases how to place the editor toolbar at the bottom of its interface.

 ## Related Features